argo49/SENSE-Boilerplate/README.md

 # SENSE Boilerplate

 Make a Node application whenever the mood strikes, without any tedious setup!
+Now with GULP!

 ## What is SENSE?